-Equity Incentive Plan
+Equity Incentive Plans

-Viking Holdings Ltd Amended and Restated 2018 Equity Incentive Plan
+Viking Holdings Ltd Second Amended and Restated 2018 Equity Incentive Plan

 Overview.
-Our board of directors adopted the 2018 Plan to enable us to grant awards of incentive options, non-statutory options, restricted shares, RSUs and other share-based awards to our employees, directors and other service providers, as well as the employees, directors and service providers of our affiliates, with respect to our non-voting ordinary shares.
+Our board of directors adopted the 2018 Plan to enable us to grant awards of incentive options, non-statutory options, restricted shares, RSUs and other share-based awards to our employees, directors and other service providers, as well as the employees, directors and service providers of our affiliates, with respect to our ordinary shares.
 The awards are granted by our board of directors from time to time, in its sole discretion, and are evidenced by written award agreements.
-As of ordinary shares (with a weighted average exercise price of \$ other types of awards were outstanding under the 2018 Plan.
+As of December 31, 2023, there were options outstanding with respect to 2,949,830 ordinary shares (with a weighted average exercise price of \$15.57) and RSUs outstanding with respect to 18,870,930 ordinary shares.
+No other types of awards were outstanding under the 2018 Plan.